husush23/PMS-PROPERTY-BACKEND/TENANT_TESTING_GUIDE.md

 - If user exists:
   - TenantProfile created with status `PENDING`
   - UserCompany relationship created with TENANT role
-  - No invitation sent (user already exists and is active)
+  - No invitation sent (user already exists)

 ---